 Daily snacks will be provided; therefore, if a child has any allergies or is unable to eat a certain type food, it must be indicated on the emergency card.
 Parents are also requested to specify if the child has any special needs, behavioral problems, attends special classes, or conditions that would assist the caregiver in the understanding the child.

 CHILD ABUSE REPORTING 114-503 I(4): If a caregiver suspects child abuse or neglect, the law requires that it is reported to the Department of Social Services.

 CONFIDENTIALITY 114-503 I(1-4): To safeguard the confidentiality of all records, children’s files and staff’s files will be kept in a locked file cabinet.
-The child’s record, emergency information, photograph and other information about the child or family and information that may identify a child by name or address is confidential and may be copied, posted on a website or disclosed to unauthorized persons, without written consent from the child’s parents.
+The child’s record, emergency information, photograph and other information about the child or family and information that may identify a child by name or address is confidential and may not be copied, posted on a website or disclosed to unauthorized persons, without written consent from the child’s parents.
 Staff information will be kept confidential and not disclosed to unauthorized persons without written permission.
 Under the Freedom of Information Act (FIA) childcare records are largely public information and copies may be obtained by submitting a written request to the office of General Counsel.